praccu/blog/index.md

 * Connect the cable to a keep-alive board (this delayed me 2 weeks waiting for a part...).
 * Connect the keep-alive board to the power bank.

+Pro-tip: if nothing is working, try the WaveShare demo codebase, first, and once you can get the screen working there, _then_ try the full ESPHome + Home Assistant integration.

 ### Frame
 I used a frame from Michaels.
 Unfortunately, my power bank was too thick, so I added some extra depth to it.